sjoerdvankreel/firefly-synth-2/static/Manual.md

 This also means CLAP polyphonic modulators do not affect single voices - they target global unison voice groups.

 ### Shared manual/automatic parameters
-* Mode: manual or automatic linear/exponential with skewing control.
+* Mode: manual or automatic linear/exponential with spectrum skewing control.
 * Operator: add, multiply, stack, etc. Defaults (mostly) to remap.
 See Modulation System.

 ### Manual mode